-To move forward together you’ve got to get in sync
+To move forward together you’ve got to get on the same page

-Use these 20 questions to start the conversation and, perhaps, some self-directed healing.
+Use these 20 topics to start the conversation.

 20 topics and sample questions on some of the most common difficulties parents encounter when raising their own families.